 Submodules

-Sometimes you may want to use an external project from within your main repository, e.g. a library that generates code in your web app.
+Sometimes you may want to use an external project from within your main repository, e.g. a library which generates code in your web app.
 Git addresses this issue with submodules that allow you to deploy changes from both main and external repositories.

 Repository